askupasoftware/amarkal/CONTRIBUTING.md

+# Contributing to Amarkal
-# Creating a widget UI component
+## Creating a widget UI component
+-